- Type: Vocational Courses | Professional Training | Higher Education & Access to HE | Part-time & Adult Courses

 About the course

 This qualification will give you the knowledge and skills needed to work as qualified Teaching Assistant supporting children in primary, secondary or special schools.
 This qualification is ideal if you are interested in working as a teaching assistant or learning support assistant or are currently working in an unsupervised role that supports pupils' learning, including specialist roles.
 You will need to be working, volunteering or on practical placement as you will need to show competence in both knowledge and skills.
 We will help you find that placement.

 1 day per week for 1 year – roll on/roll off at three termly points across the year.

-Studying at University Centre Harlow (Harlow College campus) plus work experience or volunteering in a school at least one day per week (we help you find this.)
+Studying at our Higher Education Centre plus work experience or volunteering in a school at least one day per week (we help you find this.)

 Preferably you will have GCSE English at grade C or above.
 However if you have commensurate life experience you may be able to study a GCSE English qualification alongside the course.

 You must undertake and receive clearance for a compulsory Disclosure and Barring Service (DBS) check for suitability for working with children and young people.